With Aug. 6 primary near, Washington officials scramble to fix problems with new voter-registration system

 Wyman’s office, along with counties and the company contracted to develop the system are now scrambling to iron out details, such as making sure mailing addresses will be correct, for an election period that has already begun.

-Officials in two of Washington’s biggest counties — King and Spokane — are cobbling together temporary “workarounds” to make sure they can provide basic election services.
+Officials in two of Washington’s biggest counties — King and Spokane — are cobbling together temporary “workarounds” to make sure they can provide basic election services for the system, which handles information for all the state’s voters.

 Struggles transitioning from the old system to the new $9.5 million project, called VoteWA, also shut down the state’s online voter-registration system for roughly a month, about two weeks longer than planned, according to the Secretary of State’s office.